Book Now

 Max Altitude: 2,360m / 7,742 ftMeals: Breakfast, Lunch and dinnerAccommodation: Guest HouseDuration: 7-8 HoursDistance: 85km / 52 milesTravel Mode: Walking and Local Jeep Drive

-On this day, after a delicious morning breakfast, we will drive back to Kathmandu.
-The ride will be long and beautiful.
-Upon reaching Kathmandu, we will drop you at the hotel.
-The rest of the day is free.
-Freshen up and meet us in the late evening for a farewell dinner.
-Explore the vibrant streets of Thamel for one last time, and remember to window shop in Thamel.
+Freshen up and meet us in the late evening for a relaxing, celebratory, and farewell dinner.
+Enjoy your final evening exploring the vibrant streets of Thamel one last time, and be sure to window shop in Thamel.

 Max Altitude: 1,345m / 4,412 ftMeals: Breakfast, Lunch and dinnerAccommodation: HotelDuration: 9-10 hoursDistance: 125km / 77 milesTravel Mode: Local Bus/Jeep